ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - b - Arrays - Map, Reduce & Filter.md

   Greatest Movies Lab:

   They'll need to pass extra tests:
-  - ex. what happens if a recipe does not have the property `calories`
+  - e.g. what happens if a recipe does not have the property `calories`
-  - ex. returning the average in a specific format (rounded to 2 decimals)
+  - e.g. returning the average in a specific format (rounded to 2 decimals)

   -->